N3M1K/xxapi/README.md

 ## Support

-For any issues or questions regarding xxAPI, please visit [xxDev Support](https://xxdev.my.id/support) or contact us at support@xxdev.my.id.
+For any issues or questions regarding xxAPI, please contact us at contact@xxdev.my.id.

 ## License